DynProto: Dynamic Prototype Evolution for Out-of-Distribution Detection: Methodology

 \subsection{Preliminaries}

-\textbf{OOD Detection.} Generally, OOD detection can be regarded as a binary classification problem, in which the model aims to determine whether an input image $\mathbf{x}$ belongs to the ID or OOD, which can be defined as: \begingroup
+\textbf{OOD Detection.} Generally, OOD detection can be regarded as a binary classification problem, in which the model aims to determine whether an input image $\mathbf{x}$ belongs to the ID or OOD.
+Formally, the OOD detection task can be defined as: \begingroup

-\endgroup where $D(\cdot)$ denotes an OOD detector trained on the ID training dataset, $\mathbf{x}$ is sampled from a mixture of the ID and OOD test datasets, 1 and 0 denote ID and OOD categories, respectively, $S(\cdot)$ represents the OOD detection score function and $\gamma$ serves as a threshold hyperparameter.
+\endgroup where $D(\cdot)$ denotes the model (\textit{i.e.}, an OOD detector) trained on the ID training dataset, $\mathbf{x}$ is sampled from a mixture of the ID and OOD test datasets, 1 and 0 denote ID and OOD classes, respectively, $S(\cdot)$ represents the OOD detection score function and $\gamma$ serves as a threshold hyperparameter.
 ID samples are expected to receive higher scores than OOD samples.

 \textbf{NegLabel}~\cite{neglabel} extends the CLIP framework to OOD detection by introducing negative labels that serve as semantic prototypes for OOD data.
 Given the original ID label set $\mathcal{Y}=\{y_1,...,y_C\}$, NegLabel augments it with a set of negative labels $\mathcal{Y}^-=\{y_{C+1},...y_{C+M}\}$ sampled from broad textual corpora, ensuring $\mathcal{Y}\cap\mathcal{Y}^-=\varnothing$.
 Using the CLIP text encoder, the full text feature matrix is obtained as: \begingroup